gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 }
 ```

-This work but exhibits a significiant reduction in expressivity since one has to
+This work but exhibits a significant reduction in expressivity since one has to
 consume /all/ of self causing one to be unable to access the rest of the fields
 of self later in the function.
 E.x.: